blockbax/integration-templates/README.md

     # Define more tests
 ```

-The `level` can be choosen from the following options:
+The `level` can be chosen from the following options:

 | Field   | Options                   |
 | ------- | ------------------------- |
 | `level` | `INFO`, `WARN` or `ERROR` |

-##### Payloads
+#### Payloads

 Inside the `payloads/` directory you can add example payloads that you can use inside your tests file to automatically test your templates conversion script.
-The payload file is read in as a `utf-8` string and depending on the configured `payloadFormat` of the template it is parsed/decoded to the expected payload format. `CBOR` & `JSON` are parsed to javascript objects using their respective parsers.
-For the `STRINIG` type the raw string contents are used and for the `BYTES` type the contents of the payload are expected to be in hexadecimal characters.
+The payload file is read in as a `utf-8` string and, depending on the configured `payloadFormat` of the template, it is parsed/decoded to the expected payload format. `CBOR` & `JSON` are parsed to Javascript objects using their respective parsers.
+For the `STRING` type the raw string contents are used and for the `BYTES` type the contents of the payload are expected to be in hexadecimal characters.

 Example payloads for each payload format can be found in the `examples/` directory.